Teradata/developer-resources/quickstarts/manage-data/automate-data-movement-and-transformation-with-airflow-airbyte-and-dbt-in-teradata-vantage.md

 ```

 :::note
 At the moment of writing this quickstart, Airbyte installed with `abctl` performs unauthenticated pulls even if you pass in Docker credentials: https://github.com/airbytehq/airbyte/issues/46309.
 Since Docker limits unauthenticated pulls you may encounter `429 Too Many Requests` error.
-If you run into this error, launch Airbyte using `run-ab-platform.sh` scruot as described in [the Airbyte quickstart](https://developers.teradata.com/quickstarts/manage-data/use-airbyte-to-load-data-from-external-sources-to-teradata-vantage/#airbyte-open-source).
+If you run into this error, launch Airbyte using `run-ab-platform.sh` script as described in [the Airbyte quickstart](https://developers.teradata.com/quickstarts/manage-data/use-airbyte-to-load-data-from-external-sources-to-teradata-vantage/#airbyte-open-source).
 :::

 ![Airbyte Credentials](../images/airbyte_creds.png)